Chairperson: Dr. Karen Sears

 Psychology is a scholarly and scientific discipline which attempts to understand and explain human behavior, and it is an applied profession which attempts to solve psychological problems and fulfill human potential.
 Psychology majors therefore acquire knowledge about the principles of human behavior and skill in the application of these principles.

 Students seeking to understand why people behave and think as they do should consider a major or minor in Psychology.
 The study of Psychology prepares students for a wide range of careers in such areas as clinical services, counseling, business, industry, health care, testing, education, and behavioral research.
 It also prepares students for advancement to graduate studies or enrollment in professional schools.
-The department has several tracks within the major including Forensic Psychology, Gerontology, Neuroscience, and Substance Abuse.
-The course offerings in the Psychology of Substance Abuse minor provide the foundation in preparation for certification as an Alcohol and Drug Counselor.
+The department has several tracks within the major including Aging Studies, Forensic Psychology, Neuroscience, and Substance Abuse.
+The course offerings in the Psychology of Substance Abuse minor provide the educational preparation for certification as an Alcohol and Drug Counselor.
 Anyone whose future involves interacting with others will find the study and exploration of psychological principles valuable.

 GradTrac is available to Psychology majors.
 See more information about GradTrac.